MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-namespaces-property.md

 -   XMLports that have the [Format Property (XMLports)](devenv-format-xmlports-property.md) set to **Xml**.

 ## Remarks
  You can use this property to declare one or more namespaces on the XMLport.
-To add a namespace, you can choose the **AssistEdit** button or enter the namespaces directly in the field.

  A namespace declaration consists of prefix and the namespace name, which has the format *prefix*=*namespace*.
 Separate multiple namespaces with a comma.